Endoscopic forehead lift

 You are eligible for an endoscopic forehead lift when the skin of your forehead is weakened due to aging or inheritance.
 The result is that you constantly have to raise your eyebrows.
 For optimal results, the forehead lift can be combined with an upper or lower eyelid correction.

-A forehead lift is done with a special aesthetic that puts you to sleep, the procedure is a day treatment.
-The eyebrows – which press downwards and hang more or less over the eye sockets – are pulled upwards.
+A forehead lift is done under full anesthetic and a day treatment.
+The eyebrows – which press downwards and hang more or less over the eye sockets – are pulled up.
 There are two methods for performing the procedure: